-Each Standard Grade activity lasts for seven weeks.
+Each Standard Grade activity lasts for six weeks.
 At the end of each 'block' pupils have a piece of homework and a test to do.
 This ensures the pupils are reflective on the activity they have just done and tests their knowledge and understanding.
 In S4 with the SQA exams approaching, revision materials are issued and handed in by the pupils if they want their work marked.

-In Higher the pupils tend to get homework at the end of every section 'completed' in the three areas.
-The nature of the work can vary from studying shot charts and analysing performance to devising a training programme.
+Int 2 and in Higher the pupils tend to get homework at the end of every section 'completed' in the three areas.
+The nature of the work can vary from studying data and analysing performance to devising a training programme.